Ryan24313/JuniorPoems2223/RyanStevenson.md

 Once opon a time in the land of York Tech
 There was a Zergling named Mr Smith
 Mr Smith likes to eat people
-Especially seniors because not work was done
+Especially seniors because no work was done